Reed (mouthpiece): Free reeds

 There are two types of free reeds: framed and unframed.
 Framed free reeds are used on ancient East Asian instruments such as the Chinese shēng and Japanese shō, ancient Southeast Asian instruments like the Laotian khene, and modern European instruments such as the harmonium or reed organ (consisting of reed pipes), harmonica, concertina, bandoneón, accordion, and Russian bayan.
-The reed is made from cane, willow, brass or steel, and is enclosed in a rigid frame.
+The reed is made from cane, willow, brass, or steel, and is enclosed in a rigid frame.
 The pitch of the framed free reed is fixed.

-The ancient bullroarer is an unframed free reed made of a stone or wood board tied to a rope that is swung around through the air to make a whistling sound.
+The ancient bullroarer is an unframed free reed made of a stone or wooden board tied to a rope that is swung around through the air to make a whistling sound.
 Another primitive unframed free-reed instrument is the leaf (the bilu), used in some traditional Chinese music ensembles.
 A leaf or long blade of grass is stretched between the sides of the thumbs and tensioned slightly by bending the thumbs to change the pitch.
 The tone can be modified by cupping the hands to provide a resonant chamber.

 Materials

 Most woodwind instrument reeds are made from cane, but there are synthetic reeds for clarinet, saxophone, double reed instruments, and bagpipes.
-Synthetic reeds are more durable and do not need to be moistened prior to playing.
+Synthetic reeds are more durable and do not need to be moistened before playing.

 Recently, synthetic reeds have been made from synthetic polymer compounds, and from a combination of cane and synthetics.

 The dizi, a Chinese transverse flute, has a distinctive kind of reed (a di mo), which is made from a paper-like bamboo membrane.